LazoCoder/Pokemon-Terminal/README.md

 # How to Install

+Type `python3 -V` in your terminal to verify that you have [Python 3.5](https://www.python.org/downloads/) or later installed.

 ## npm

 You can install in any (npm-supported) OS using `npm install --global pokemon-terminal`.
 That's it, you're done!